-the XOR3-based filtering rule, we perform one iteration of resubstitution (with and without filtering) over cryptographic benchmarks using XMGs.
-The third and the fourth column in TABLE III show the runtime for our resubstitution algorithm for both flows.
+1) Runtime Improvement With Filtering in XMG Resubstitution: In order to measure the improvement in runtime using the XOR3-based filtering rule, we perform one iteration of resubstitution (with and without filtering) over cryptographic benchmarks using XMGs.
+The third and the fourth column in Table III show the runtime for our resubsitution algorithm for both flows.
 One can see that we achieve on average a runtime improvement of 59.48% across all benchmarks.

-2) Improving self-duality density: We evaluate the impact of the proposed algorithms on the self-duality of the circuit.
+2) Improving Self-Duality Density: We evaluate the impact of the proposed algorithms on the self-duality of the circuit.
 We follow a simple approach here.
 As done in all the experiments, we read the benchmarks in AIG and convert them to XMG using the node resynthesis technique.
 Then, we invoke algorithm(s) iteratively until no size improvement of more than 0.5% is possible.
 We then calculate the self-duality density for the logic graph.
 The results are shown in Table IV.
 The columns show the self-duality density for the logic graphs using different algorithms.
-The first column init shows the initial selfduality density calculated on the XMG logic graph of individual benchmarks before invoking the algorithms.
-The self-duality density does not change when invoking only the rewriting algorithm because the NPN-based rewriting will retain the number of MAJ and XOR nodes.
-However, as visible in the third column, resubstitution leads to a significant increase in the self-duality of individual circuits.
-This can be ascertained due to the addition of extra self-dual nodes (3-input MAJ and 3-input XORs) to the logic graph.
-The final column shows the selfduality density after calling the two algorithms sequentially.
-It can be seen that self-duality almost remains the same.
-This experiment demonstrates that the proposed logic synthesis algorithm helps to increase the self-duality of the circuit.
+The first column init shows the initial self-duality density calculated on the XMG logic graph of individual benchmarks before invoking the algorithms.
+The self-duality density does not change when invoking only the https://homes.esat.kuleuven.be/nsmart/MPC/